MartinPeccin/MartinPeccin/README.md

 ## Hello 👋

-My name is Martin , I am passionate about technology and teamwork.
+My name is Martin - Passionate about technology and teamwork.
 I love challenges and being part of the solution.

 * Currently working as IT manager for Deliberative Council Bahia Blanca, Buenos Aires

 ## Skills
-* BS in Electrical Engineering(Electronic engineer)
+* BS Degree in Electrical Engineering(Electronic engineer)
 * Electronic technician
 * Web Deb
 * Full Stack developer